Ik3nna/Ik3nna/README.md

 - 👋 Hi, I’m Ikenna
-- 👀 I’m a software engineer, a web developer to be precise
+- 👀 I’m a software engineer, a frontend web developer to be precise
 - 🌱 I’m currently perfecting my web development skills
 - 💞️ I’m looking to collaborate on any projects related to web development
 - 📫 You could always send a mail to ndukwuikenna@yahoo.com if you want to reach me